Home » Side Dish » Chickpea Cauliflower Curry

 What I love most about the curry flavor in this dish is how warm and earthy the spices are.

-The spices in this curry just go perfectly with the cauliflower, chickpeas, and tomatoes.
 Adding potatoes or substituting potatoes for the chickpeas would be a delicious alternative.

-How to make Chickpea Cauliflower Curry
+How to make this recipe

 1. Simply sauté cauliflower for a little bit until it starts to soften and get some color.
 Then add the onion, tomatoes, garlic, and ginger.